‘Stock up on blankets’: Ukrainians brace for horrific winter

 The Kinburn Spit is Russia’s last outpost in Ukraine’s southern Mykolayiv region, directly west of Kherson.
 Ukrainian forces recently liberated other parts of the Kherson and Mykolaiv regions.
 Moscow has used the Kinburn Spit as a staging ground for missile and artillery strikes on Ukrainian positions in the Mykolaiv province, and elsewhere along the Ukrainian-controlled Black Sea coast.

-Recapturing the Kinburn Spit could help Ukrainian forces push into territory that Russia still holds in the Kherson region “under significantly less Russian artillery fire” than if they directly crossed the Dnieper River, a Washington-based think tank said.
+Recapturing the Kinburn Spit could help Ukrainian forces push into Russian-held territory in the Kherson region “under significantly less Russian artillery fire” than if they directly crossed the Dnieper River, a Washington-based think tank said.
 The Institute for the Study of War added that control of the area would help Kyiv alleviate Russian strikes on Ukraine’s southern seaports and allow it to increase its naval activity in the Black Sea.

+In the Russian Black Sea Fleet’s headquarters city of Sevastopol, Russian-installed Gov. Mikhail Razvozhaev said air defense systems intercepted at least two drones, including those targeting a power station.
+Zelenskyy has vowed to recapture the Crimean Peninsula, which Russia annexed in 2014, but his government didn’t immediately comment on the Russian report.

 In other developments:

-— Ukraine’s counter-intelligence service, police officers and the country’s National Guard on Tuesday searched one of the most famous Orthodox Christian sites in the capital, Kyiv, after a priest spoke favorably about Russia during a service.
+— Ukraine’s counter-intelligence service, police officers and the country’s National Guard on Tuesday searched one of the most famous Orthodox Christian sites in Kyiv after a priest spoke favorably about Russia during a service.

 — One civilian was killed and three others wounded after Russian forces shelled the city of Kherson, Ukraine’s presidential office said.

-–Two civilians died Tuesday in the Russian border region of Belgorod, its governor said on Telegram.
+— Two civilians died Tuesday in the Russian border region of Belgorod, its governor said on Telegram.
 Vyacheslav Gladkov said a married couple were killed by an unexploded munition in Staroselye, on the border with Ukraine’s northern Sumy region.
-The governor also said a woman was killed in shelling of Shebekino, close to Ukraine’s Kharkiv province.
-He blamed Ukrainian forces.
+He said a woman was killed in shelling of Shebekino, close to Ukraine’s Kharkiv province.

-–A social worker was killed and two other civilians were wounded Tuesday after Russian tank shells hit an aid distribution point in southern Ukraine, according to Zaporizhzhia Gov. Oleksandr Starukh.
+— A social worker was killed and two other civilians were wounded Tuesday after Russian tank shells hit an aid distribution point in southern Ukraine, according to the governor of Zaporizhzhia.

-–Ukrainian officials on Tuesday handed over the bodies of 33 soldiers recovered from Russia to their families, according to a ministry tasked with reintegrating areas occupied by Moscow.
+— Ukrainian officials on Tuesday handed over the bodies of 33 soldiers recovered from Russia to their families.

-–U.S. Treasury Secretary Janet Yellen announced the disbursement of $4.5 billion in funds to help “Ukraine defend against Russia’s illegal war by bolstering economic stability and supporting core government services.”
+— The U.S. announced disbursement of $4.5 billion to help stabilize Ukraine’s economy and support key Ukrainian government functions.
 The package will help fund wages for hospital workers, government employees and teachers, as well as social assistance for the elderly and vulnerable.

 Follow all AP stories about the war in Ukraine at https://apnews.com/hub/russia-ukraine.